Entry and exit

 - Avoid walking alone in isolated areas at night, especially in the Athens suburb of Omonia, and the railway/bus stations of Larrissa and Peloponissos.

 - Monitor local sources of information on crime.

 Terrorism is a threat throughout the world, including in Europe.
 In recent years, terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 A number of planned attacks have been disrupted by European security services in recent years.

-Radical groups, with a range of political motivations, have conducted attacks in Greece.
-Attacks have involved the use of explosive or incendiary devices and automatic firearms.
-Fatalities have been rare, but injuries and substantial damage to buildings and vehicles can occur during these attacks.
+Radical groups have conducted attacks.
+Attackers usually use bombs or guns.
+Deaths are rare, but injuries and substantial damage to buildings and vehicles can occur during these attacks.

-Terrorist targets in Greece have included Greek Government institutions, former Government Ministers, the offices of Members of Parliament, foreign diplomatic missions and police.
-While foreign visitors haven't been intentionally targeted, attacks have occurred in central Athens near areas popular with tourists, such as Syntagma Square.
+Terrorist targets have included Government institutions, former Government Ministers, the offices of Members of Parliament, foreign diplomatic missions and police.
+While tourists haven't been intentionally targeted, terrorists have attacked places near popular tourist areas in central Athens, such as Syntagma Square.

 - Be alert to possible threats, especially in public places.

 - Exercise particular caution around locations that could be terrorist targets.

 - Report any suspicious activity or items to police.

 - Monitor the news for any new or emerging threats.